FusionAuth/fusionauth-site/site/_posts/2020-11-13-securing-flutter-oauth.md

 In this step, we are going to configure a FusionAuth application.
 This is different from the FusionAuth server instance or the Flutter application.
 In FusionAuth, an application is anything a user might log in to.
 To configure an application, sign into the FusionAuth administrative user interface and navigate to "Applications".
 From there, create a new application by clicking the green "plus" button.

 Then navigate to the "OAuth" tab and add in a redirect URI of `com.fusionauth.flutterdemo://login-callback`.
 We’ll use this redirect URL in our Flutter application later.
 Make sure the "Require authentication" checkbox is set to off.
 Since the Flutter application is a native app, it's not considered a "confidential client" and a client secret isn't safe.
 It could be found by decompiling the application.
-The library we will use implements another method of securing access: proof of key code exchange, or PKCE (often pronounced PKCE).
+The library we will use implements another method of securing access: proof of key code exchange, or PKCE (often pronounced "pixie").

 Ensure that the authorization code grant is enabled as well.
 Add the value of `7e3637e8-723a-42d6-9d1d-5cb36128d6f1` into the `Id` field.
 If you don't provide one, it will be generated for you.
 The Id of the application is also the "Client Id"; we'll need that later in the configuration process.